-When experts revealed that dual-layer masks did a better job of slowing the spread of COVID-19, Mission launched their own version of the triple-layer mask.
+When experts revealed that dual-layer masks did a better job of slowing the spread of COVID-19, Mission launched its own version of the triple-layer mask.
 Combined with its cooling technology, Mission delivered a mask that kept athletes safe from sickness and overheating.

-In addition to a robust online store, Mission is a Prime Seller on Amazon and averages a 4.5-star rating across their entire product line.
+In addition to a robust online store, Mission is a Prime Seller on Amazon and averages a 4.5-star rating across its entire product line.
 Mission also enjoys the Best Seller badge on several products.